germuth/3D-HP-Protein-Folding/README.md

 A Distributed, Concurrent, 3D Protein Folding Application

+Worked on by Travis Reinheimer, Yishan Hu, Chen Yao, Lee Foster, and Aaron Germuth.

 <b>Protein Folding:</b>

 Proteins are large polymers located within the body, with a large array of functions (from muscle to digesting food).